newnonsick/SA-KuayTeawHatYai/README.md

 # SA-KuayTeawHatYai

-SA-KuayTeawHatYai is a Flutter web application designed to provide users with an engaging and user-friendly experience.
-The app showcases the rich culinary culture of Hat Yai, focusing on the delicious local dish, Kuay Teaw.
+**SA-KuayTeawHatYai** is a Flutter web application designed for a noodle restaurant to streamline its operations.
+This application provides a simple yet powerful interface for staff to manage orders, view the menu, and track daily revenue.

 ## Features

-- **Responsive Design**: The application is optimized for tablet layout, providing an intuitive and visually appealing interface.
+- **Responsive Design**: Optimized for tablet layout, ensuring ease of use for restaurant staff.
-- **User-Friendly Navigation**: Easily browse through various sections of the app, including recipes, local restaurants, and cultural insights.
-- **Interactive Elements**: Users can interact with content through various features, enhancing their experience.
+- **Order Management**: Staff can easily take and manage customer orders.
+- **Menu Display**: View an organized and up-to-date menu for seamless browsing.
+- **Revenue Tracking**: Get a clear overview of daily revenue to monitor sales performance.
+- **User-Friendly Interface**: Simple navigation and interactive elements tailored for restaurant operations.

 ## Installation